abdullah-NO/Noroff-Frontend-Assignment3-Angular/ng-pokemon-trainer/README.md

 you need to have git installed https://git-scm.com/download/win

 ## Development server
-run npm install after cloning to include dependecies, this will also make sure that ng commands will run properly.
+run npm install after cloning to include dependencies, this will also make sure that ng commands will run properly.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 # Production server